History of the Sandwich

 ... a sudden inspiration came upon him and he whispered to his manservant to get him a slab of beef between two pieces of bread.
 When the manservant reappeared and delivered the world's first sandwich, everyone was amazed and thought what an excellent idea.
 The Earl ate his future namesake and proceeded to win ten thousand pounds.

-The tea sandwich may not be as large and hardy as the original sandwich but both do the job of curbing hunger.
-And although tea sandwiches are known for their delicacy, they become very important if teatime is to be mealtime.
+The present day namesake may not be as large and hardy as the original sandwich but both do the job of curbing hunger.
+And although teatime sandwiches are known for their delicacy, they become very important if teatime is to be mealtime!

 Related Pages: